laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/12-Manage-state-in-a-React-Component-with-the-useState-hook.md

 ## Notes

 - An application that responds to user input is valuable, but what do we do with that data the user has given us?
-This is where component state comes in.
+This is where the **component state** comes in.

 - We need a place to put data that can change in our application, and we need to let React know when that state changes so it can update (or re-render) our app for us.

 - In React, the state is associated with components and when the state changes, the component is updated.

-- To get access to this state and to update it, we use what is called a “React Hook” which allows us to call into React from within our component and let it know that we need to manage some state.
+- To get access to this state and to update it, we use what is called a **React Hook** which allows us to call into React from within our component and let it know that we need to manage some state.

 ```html
 <body>